-It's important to regularly clean out your medicine cabinet to avoid taking medication that is unnecessary, outdated or harmful.
+It's important to regularly clean out your medicine cabinet to avoid taking unnecessary, expired or harmful medications.

-It is true that cleaning out your medicine cabinet requires a little time and effort.
-However, this process can have a number of advantages and, among other things, allow you to:
+It’s true that cleaning out your medicine cabinet requires a little time and effort.
+However, it can have many benefits, including:

 Medication errors are real health risks.
-Each year, a significant number of people must go to the emergency room to consult a doctor or to be hospitalized due to improper use of medications.
+Each year, a number of people have to go to the emergency room, see a doctor or be hospitalized because of medication misuse.
 Regularly cleaning out your medicine cabinet helps to reduce this risk.

-Many pharmacists recommend doing a clean-up at least once a year, and ideally, at the beginning of each season.
+Many pharmacists recommend cleaning it out at least once a year, and ideally at the change of season.

-There is no single rule when it comes to storing medication.
-Some must be stored at room temperature or within a certain temperature range and others in the refrigerator.
+There is no hard and fast rule for storing medications.
+Some should be stored at room temperature or within a certain temperature range, and others in the refrigerator.
 Sometimes, a product must be thrown away after it has been opened or diluted.
-Your pharmacist can inform you about the storage methods for each medication.
+Your pharmacist can tell you how to store each medication.

 Here is some advice on the best way to store your medication:

-For additional information about how to store medication, read the following text: Store your medication properly.
+For additional information about how to store medication, read the text here.

-There is absolutely no advantage to keeping medication that is outdated or that is no longer needed.
-If your health no longer requires that medication be taken, if you have had adverse effects, or if you doctor has told you to stop taking the medication, you should get rid of it.
+There is absolutely no point in keeping medications that are no longer good or necessary.
+If your health condition no longer requires the use of a medication, if you have had side effects or if your doctor has told you to stop taking it, you should get rid of it.

-Medication should not be thrown away in the waste basket, sink or toilet, as they can be harmful to the environment.
-Always return them to your pharmacist.
-Pharmacy staff will dispose of your old medication safely and ecologically.
+Medication should not be thrown away in the garbage, down the sink or toilet, as they can be harmful to the environment.
+Always return them to the pharmacy.
+Pharmacy staff will dispose of your old medications in a safe and environmentally friendly manner.

-A tidy medicine cabinet, without superfluous products, makes life easier and prevents errors or unfortunate incidents.
+A tidy medicine cabinet, free of unnecessary products, makes life easier and prevents errors or unfortunate incidents.
 This is another simple and easy way to take good care of your health!